Prushka/Trading-System/phase2/README.md

 Before Running:
 -------------
-1. The project uses maven.
-Please import pom.xml.
+1. This project uses maven.
+Please install it (or add it to path) and import pom.xml.
-2. The project requires two types of databases:
+2. This project requires two types of databases:
     - one of MySQL / MariaDB
     - Redis
 3. The required databases have been set up on my server, and the default configuration will access those databases.
 So in short, the program will run without any local databases if you have internet connection.
 4. You can configure to use local database in redis.yaml and database.yaml
+5. The default administrative has username: admin and password: admin???
+6. Validation: although most of the validation is covered.
+I do not have extra time to go over all Commands.
+So unless something has an optional in it, it is recommended to fill in all blanks (when there are TextFields / ComboBoxes).

 Features:
 -------------